clayne/pyro/README.md

 # Note About This Fork

 Note that this is a fork of the original project at [fireundubh/pyro](https://github.com/fireundubh/pyro).
 It exists primarily so I can maintain a fork of the project intended to work with the [joelday/papyrus-lang](https://github.com/joelday/papyrus-lang) VSCode extension.
-Note that fireundubh is still adding new features slowly and this fork could be missing them so always check the status of the original project before using this.
+This fork is practically guaranteed to be missing features in the original repo.
+It's not a "competing fork".

-Original documentation is below with some build documentation added.
+Original documentation is below.

 # Pyro